 The message your brain sends to the rest of the body when experiencing sensory overload is to move as far away as possible from any and all sensory stimuli.
 It can feel overwhelming, paralyzing, and even induce feelings of panic.
 Those with a history of post-traumatic stress disorder (PTSD), anxiety, and attention-deficit/hyperactivity disorder (ADHD) may be more likely to experience sensory overload due to preexisting sensitivity to stimuli.

-The symptoms of sensory overload in both adults and children may include things like irritability, inability to focus, or an inability to sit still; however, in some cases, adults and children experience additional symptoms.
+The symptoms of sensory overload in both adults and children may include things like irritability, issues focusing, or an inability to sit still, and specific triggers will vary from person to person.

 Symptoms of sensory overload in adults may include:1